-There are some unique cameras that every serious photo geek should shoot at least once – a Leica M series camera, the Hasselblad X Pan, a view camera and a TLR.
-I can’t say that the Ambi Silette is a camera that everyone should own or even shoot.
+There exist a large number of unique cameras that every serious photo geek should shoot at least once, if only for the experience – a Leica M series camera, the Hasselblad X Pan, a Polaroid SX70, a view camera and a TLR are just a few that spring to mind.
+I can’t say that the Ambi Silette is a camera that everyone should own or even sample.
 It’s just not as special as that.
 There are rarer cameras for collectors to hunt down, and there are more capable cameras for shooters to shoot.

 But that doesn’t mean that the Agfa Ambi Silette isn’t a worthy camera.
 It’s a very excellent camera.
 It looks great, functions beautifully, and earns a certain cachet from its existence outside of the mainstream.
 More important, it can make really excellent images.
 Any camera lover who finds one at a fair price could certainly do much worse.

 [Some of the links in this article will direct users to our affiliates at B&H Photo, Amazon, and eBay.
 By purchasing anything using these links, Casual Photophile may receive a small commission at no additional charge to you.
 This helps Casual Photophile produce the content we produce.
 Many thanks for your support.]